19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (ii) the document or material may be interfered with or destroyed unless possession is taken; or

-(iii) the document or material may be required as evidence in any proceedings instituted or commenced for any of the purposes of, or in connection with, Part 4.
+(iii) the document or material may be required as evidence in any proceedings instituted or commenced for any of the purposes of, or in connection with, Part 3A or 4.

+[Act 38 of 2018 wef 02/01/2019]

 (3) The power to require a person to furnish any document or material under subsection (2)(c) includes the power —